MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 - Get the download URL a text track so you can edit it, and then upload it back into the asset.
 - Show or hide a text track in a video player with settings in the HLS playlist or DASH manifest.

 The last two features are especially useful for live events.
-We produce two text tracks during a live event when live transcription is turned on.
-The real-time transcript contains partial sentences.
-The slightly delayed second track has better punctuations and complete sentences.
-The first transcript is available as fragmented text files.
-The second one is available as a single WebVTT file that can be downloaded and edited.
+When live transcription is turned on for a live event, a WebVTT text track is created which can be downloaded and edited.

 ## General workflow for text tracks